YEKT — Yekaterinburg Time

 How to Convert YEKT to Other Time Zones

-4. Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is practical for sending a confirmed YEKT meeting window to remote colleagues so they can open the event in their own calendar system without manually converting from UTC+5.
+Export and share the result: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+These options help you send a confirmed YEKT-based meeting window to clients, operations teams, or remote colleagues so everyone receives the event in their own local time.

 About Yekaterinburg Time (YEKT)